allape/Project-HomeSong/README.md

 # Home Song

-Song Management for Home NAS
+Song Management for Home NAS.
+And the default UI is not designed for "to client" usage, more ERP style.
+Client usages should be integrated with some authentication system.

 ### Dev